 Green Guy Greg here.
-Every Day is Earth Day!
-The following is the embryonic stage of a "green" guide which will show us how we can make simple, convenient changes in our everyday lives to help shrink our carbon footprints (reduce fossil fuel pollution).
+Earth Day is Every Day!
+The following is the embryonic stage of a "green" guide which will show us how we can make simple, convenient changes in our every day lives to help shrink our carbon footprints (reduce fossil fuel pollution).
 This includes plastic.

 The basics- If plastic shopping bags aren't yet banned in your area, always bring our own reusable bags to the store.
 Never accept a plastic one, even for produce.